thesharmaa/My-DevOps-Journey/Day-2/osi_model.md

 # 3. Network Layer

 “The Network Layer is responsible for logical addressing and routing of data between different networks.
 It determines the best path for data transmission using IP addresses.
-Protocols like IP, ICMP, and OSPF work at this layer, while routers and Layer 3 switches are the common devices associated with it.
-The data unit at this layer is called a packet.”
+Protocols like IP, ICMP, and OSPF work at this layer.
+It adds source and destination IP addresses to packets and forwards them to the Data Link Layer.”

 # 4. Transport Layer

-“The Transport Layer ensures reliable end-to-end communication between systems.
-It performs segmentation, error checking, flow control, and reassembly of data.
+“The Transport Layer ensures reliable end-to-end communication and data transfer between systems.
+It performs segmentation, adds port number and sequence number.
 TCP and UDP are the main protocols used here.
 TCP provides reliable communication, while UDP is faster but less reliable.
 Firewalls and load balancers commonly operate at this layer.
 The data unit here is called a segment.”

 # 5. Session Layer

 “The Session Layer is responsible for establishing, maintaining, and terminating communication sessions between devices or applications.
-It manages synchronization and controls dialogues between systems.
+It also manages synchronization between systems.
 Technologies such as RPC and NetBIOS are examples related to this layer.
 This layer mainly works at the software and system level.”

 # 6. Presentation Layer